3 Reasons Why Your Company Should Participate In Community Service

 There's something about changing up the daily routine that can really invigorate a workforce.

-In addition, working together with co-workers outside of the office on different tasks is great team building and could potentially lead to better work performance and pride in the workplace.
+In addition, working together with co-workers on different tasks outside of the office is great team building and could potentially lead to better work performance and pride in the workplace.

 Some companies are unable to commit their entire workforce to a full day of community service and will instead offer their employees paid time off, also known as volunteer time off (VTO), to pursue community service endeavors on their own time.